 Scott Lansell is Director of Business Development at GeoPoll, a research services firm offering real-time mobile-based survey data collection across the developing world.
 Scott leads the firm’s international business development and social sector management teams, with a focus on expanding the firm’s engagement with bi-lateral and multilateral aid organizations including USAID, DfID, World Bank, the United Nations, and dozens of NGOs, universities, and foundations.
 Prior to joining GeoPoll, Scott managed the civil society & governance and donor diversification portfolios at World Learning, and led the program management teams at the International Foundation for Election Systems (IFES).
 He developed and managed IFES’ foray into supporting jurisdictions across the US as they addressed challenges after the 2000 elections.
 He began his development assistance career at USAID focusing on Central and Eastern Europe and supporting democracy and governance program implementation.
 Scott has a MBA from George Mason University and a BA from Miami University (OH).

-Before shifting to writing, LaRue had a 40-year career as a non-profit executive in Washington, DC, with such organizations as the Center for Responsive Politics (now OpenSecrets), the American Society of International Law, and the Eisenhower Institute.
-His contributions included development (e.g., raising $30 million), communications (authoring or editing annual reports, newsletters and publications), and general as well as project management.
+LaRue previously had a 40-year career as a non-profit executive in Washington, DC, with such organizations as the Center for Responsive Politics (now OpenSecrets), the American Society of International Law, and the Eisenhower Institute.
 He earned an MBA from the University of Maryland and a BA with special honors from George Washington University, where he majored in political science and was elected to Phi Beta Kappa.

-Lisa McLean currently serves as the Executive Director of the independent, bipartisan Washington State Redistricting Commission.
-She previously served as state’s coordinator of its 2020 Census outreach effort, working with nonprofit, philanthropic, and appointed and elected leaders across the state to educate and build awareness about the 2020 Census–and ultimately encourage confidence, trust and participation in the process.
+Lisa McLean currently works as a Legislative and Policy Manager for State of Washington.
+She formerly served as Executive Director of the independent, bipartisan Washington State Redistricting Commission and as the state’s coordinator of its 2020 Census outreach effort to encourage confidence, trust and participation in the process.
 As a result of her efforts, Washington state had the second highest self-response rate in the nation.

 Prior to her work in Washington state, Lisa worked for more than 25 years at the National Democratic Institute helping to build democratic institutions and processes in Africa, Central and Eastern Europe, Latin America, and the Middle East.
 She has written and contributed to numerous reports on election and legislative processes throughout the Balkans and has led several, large-scale public opinion research projects in Albania, Iraq, Kenya, and Montenegro.
 She has an MA from John Hopkins University’s School of Advanced International Studies (SAIS) and a BA from Boston College.